janaom/GCP-DE-project-uber-etl-pipeline/README.md

 # GCS 🪣

 Create a new bucket, upload the csv file.
-Change the permissions of the bucket (permissions -> edit access control -> Fine-grained).
-Then edit the access of the csv file:
+Change the permissions of the bucket (permissions -> edit access control -> Fine-grained), edit the access of the csv file to make it publicly available

 ![image](https://github.com/janaom/GCP_DE_project_uber_etl_pipeline/assets/83917694/66511ae3-9543-4d96-b6d9-22f8a6ac1483)